openbridge/ob_hacky_slack/README.md

 # Using Hacky Slack

-Hacky Slack allowed you to pass a variety attributes to <code>slack</code> or <code>/usr/local/bin/slack.sh</code>:
+Hacky Slack allowed you to pass a variety attributes as defined by the Slack messaging specs:

 ```
 -a, Attachment      Sends a messages as an attachment."
 -A, Author          Small text used to display the author's name."
 -b, Author Link     A URL that will hyperlink the author_name text mentioned above.
 (Author name is required)."
 -B, Author Icon     A URL that displays a small image to the left of the author_name text.(Author name is required)."
--c, Channel         The location the messages should be delivered."
+-c, Channel         The location the messages should be delivered.
+Use # or @ to prefix (#general or @joe)"
 -C, Color           This value is used to color the border along the left side of the message attachment."
 -h, Help            Show the command options for Slack."
 -i, Icon            A URL to an image file that will be displayed inside a message attachment."